nfdi4health/ldh-deployment/README.md

 ## Usage

-For a first and simple glimpse of what an ldh will look like follow the steps below.
+For a first and simple glimpse of what an LDH will look like follow the steps below.

 * Clone this repository